lucharo/nb2medium/README.md

 import pandas as pd
 pd.DataFrame({'a': [1,2,3], 'b': [2,4,6]})
 ```
 The code block will be uploaded to the user's GitHub as a private gist (by default - can be changed to be made public) and the respective code cell will be replaced by the gist URL.
-The user can also use the `description:` and the `public:` flags in the `#gist` header, where `public:` maybe either True or False and description can just be a string (no single or double quotes required - just avoid using the keywords *gistname, public or description*)
+The user can also use the `description:` and the `public:` flags in the `#gist` header.

+The `#%gist` takes the following arguments:

+* gistname: name of script with file extension (critical for correct syntax highlighting, e.g script.py)
+* description: [optional] string (no quotes are necessary) describing the gist
+* public: [optional - default False] whether gist should be public or not
+* output: [optional - default source] whether cell's source, output or both should be uploaded as gists (e.g. `upload: both`, `upload: source`)

 #### Hiding cells